 Now that your resin is well stirred and colored, it’s time to pour into the mold!

 Start by pouring in the green-colored resin along the top edge of the mold.
 Don’t try to get it to the top of the mold because it will spread too much – once you have it in about the spot you want it, add in the red.
 The two will meet and stop spreading.

 Now add in more resin so that you reach the top lip of the mold.
 Use the wood skewer to spread it into all corners if necessary.

 For the seeds, we used a pipette that came with the molds.
 Suck up the black resin, place the tip into the red resin and then squeeze it out, pulling as you go to create the seed.
 Do this a few times until you have what looks like seeds.

 Lastly, set the molds aside to cure for 24 hours.
 Once the resin has cured a full 24 hours, remove the mold and admire your new watermelon coasters!
 Note: resin is 90% cured after 1 day, but takes 3-7 days to fully cure.

 Hopefully, I’ve answered your question on how to make resin coasters.
 It really is an easy and fun project and hope you’ll give it a try!

 Resin is easy and fun to work with.
 It can be finicky though, so make sure your measurements are on point!

-I tried using my blowdryer to get rid of air bubbles, but it pushed the resin around and didn’t do too much… I have an expensive blow dryer that blows very hard, even on the low setting.
+I tried using my blowdryer as a heat gun to get rid of air bubbles, but it pushed the resin around and didn’t do too much… my blow dryer is an expensive brand and it blows pretty hard, even on the low setting.
 I waited an hour or two and then tried again with better results.

 What do you do with leftover resin?
 We poured it into a cube mold and made a paperweight!
 Once we were done with a color we poured it in, layering it all together.
-It was a total surprise as to how it would look once we took it out of the mold.
+It was a total surprise as to how it would look once we took it out of the mold – and it was so cool seeing all of the different layers of color.
 My daughter absolutely loves her surprise cube.